Browse by topic:

 Who CARES?
 Single Audit and Reporting Implications of the CARES Act and Other Federal Grants for COVID

 While providing state and local governments with critical funding for COVID related expenditures and to offset revenue loss from the economic shutdown, the federal government has also created an evolving set of rules and regulations for recipients to follow.
-In this session, speakers will hopefully demystify available guidance on COVID-related grants to help you prepare financial statements, schedules of expenditures of federal assistance.
+In this session, speakers will hopefully demystify available guidance on COVID-related grants to help you prepare financial statements, including the schedules of expenditures of federal awards (SEFA).

 More than a Buzzword: Understanding Equity in Budgeting